TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-hyperscale-backup-point-in-time-restore.md

 # How to perform point-in-time restore for Hyperscale (Citus) server group

 <!--issueDescription-->
-You want to perform a point-in-time restore of your Hyperscale (Citus) server group  <!--$ServerGroupName-->ServerGroupName<!--/$ServerGroupName-->.
+To perform a point-in-time restore of your Hyperscale (Citus) server group  <!--$ServerGroupName-->ServerGroupName<!--/$ServerGroupName-->, use the following information.

 <!--/issueDescription-->

 ## **Recommended Steps**

-* Currently, you need to open a support request to do a point-in-time restore of your Hyperscale (Citus) server group.
+* Open a support request to do a point-in-time restore of your Hyperscale (Citus) server group

 ## **Recommended Documents**